OpenGene/pecheck/README.md

 A tool to check paired-end FASTQ data integrity

 # usage
-It's very simple to use.
 Just specify the read1 file by `-i` and the read2 file by `-I`.
 The input file can be gzipped (i.e. R1.fq.gz).
 ```
 pecheck -i R1.fq -I R2.fq
 ```